 The Caliper Framework will:

-- Establish a means for consistently capturing and presenting measures of learning activity, which will enable more efficient development of learning analytics features in learning environments.
+- Establish a means for consistently capturing and presenting measures of learning activity, which will enable more efficient development of learning analytics features in learning environments

-- Define a common language for labeling learning data, which will set the stage for an ecosystem of higher-order applications of learning analytics.
+- Define a common language for labeling learning data, which will set the stage for an ecosystem of higher-order applications of learning analytics

-- Provide a standard way of measuring learning activities and effectiveness, which will enable designers and providers of curriculum to measure, compare and improve the quality.
+- Provide a standard way of measuring learning activities and effectiveness, which will enable designers and providers of curriculum to measure, compare and improve the quality

-- Leverage data science methods, standards, and technologies.
+- Leverage data science methods, standards, and technologies

-- Build upon existing IMS Global standards.
+- Build upon existing 1EdTech open standards

-- Provide best practice recommendations for transport mechanisms.
+- Provide best practice recommendations for transport mechanisms

 Caliper Analytics Current Status

-IMS Global has developed a standard that:
+1EdTech has developed a standard that: